-Metal Polishing Materials-Stainless Steel Introduction
+Metal Polishing Materials-Introduction to Stainless Steel

-Introduction of Alloy Steel-Stainless Steel
+Introduction to Alloy Steel-Stainless Steel

 Stainless steel, also known as corrosion-resistant steel or referred to as “white iron” in Taiwanese, is an alloy steel known for its corrosion resistance.
 In environments that are corrosive due to the presence of air, acids, alkalis, or salts, stainless steel maintains a passive layer that prevents rusting.
 Its primary component is chromium, typically ranging from 12% to 30%, and this element is crucial for its rust resistance.
 Additionally, stainless steel often contains other metals like nickel, molybdenum, manganese, and tungsten to further enhance its corrosion resistance, strength, and toughness.
 Due to its excellent anti-corrosion properties, stainless steel is widely used in sectors such as construction, food processing, chemical equipment, and medical instruments.